bsidesoslo/2022/_talks/InformationProtectiondosdonots.md

 Aiming to be technology agnostic, what do businesses/organisations need to be aware of? what are the pitfalls and "easy wins"?

-The talk finishes with a brief guide on "getting started"
+The talk finishes with a brief guide on "getting started".